rainu1729/mylearnings/docs/Database/cockroachdb.md

     SHOW RANGES FROM TABLE users; -- See data distribution
     \q
     ```

-3.  **SQL Client (using Docker):**
-    If you don't have the client installed locally, you can use the client from a Docker container, connecting to the host network (or the `roachnet` network):
-    ```bash
-    docker run -it --rm --network host cockroachdb/cockroach:v23.2.1 sql --insecure --host=localhost --port=26257
-    ```
-    Or, to connect to the `roachnet` (this is slightly more complex if you're not used to it, but demonstrates inter-container communication):
-    ```bash
-    docker run -it --rm --network cockroach-tf-docker_roachnet cockroachdb/cockroach:v23.2.1 sql --insecure --host=roach1 --port=26257
-    ```
-    (Note: The network name might be `cockroach-tf-docker_roachnet` if your directory is `cockroach-tf-docker`.
-Check `docker network ls`).
-The `terraform output` will give you the direct `localhost` connection strings which are easier.

 **Step 8: Manage and Clean Up**

 *   **View running containers:** `docker ps`